lbt/minikube/site/content/en/docs/tutorials/kubernetes_101/module5.md

 ## Step 1 - Scaling a deployment

-First, let's recreate the Deployment we deleted in the previous module:
+First, let's recreate the Service we deleted in the previous module:

 ```shell
 kubectl expose deployment/kubernetes-bootcamp --type="NodePort" --port 8080